The Refactor of My Games App

 games-refac splits the repo into apps/web, apps/api, and packages/shared.

-That one move changes almost everything.
-The project now has an explicit contract layer instead of an implied one.
+That one move changes almost everything, because the project finally has an explicit contract layer instead of an implied one.

 Frontend

-That split cleaned up the page model.
-Pages mostly render current state and trigger actions.
-They do not orchestrate poll loops and route-specific fetch logic.
+That split cleaned up the page model a lot.
+Pages mostly render current state and trigger actions now, instead of running poll loops and route-specific fetch logic.

 Backend